Figuring out how to handle criticism can be a challenge. Let these tips for dealing with this stress help you pave the way through.

-One of the simplest ways to become immune to criticism is to learn to separate the facts from other people’s interpretations and assumptions about you.
-When you find out that someone has been gossiping about you, or find yourself in the middle of a situation that isn’t in your favor, tell yourself that the facts and the truth is what is most important – not the ideologies and assumptions of the people around you.
+One of the simplest ways to work with criticism in a constructive manner is to learn to separate the facts from other people’s interpretations and assumptions about you.
+When you find out that someone has been gossiping about you or making negative remarks, remind yourself that the facts and the truth is what is most important – not the ideologies and assumptions of the people around you.

 It is human nature for people to talk to each other – about the communities they spend time in, about each other, and about what they’ve heard.
 Many people do it respectfully, but others don’t.
 If you can carry yourself with integrity and have people in your life who know the real you – who you are and what you are about – you can disregard any silliness that people’s interpretations may create.

 Sometimes, the best thing to do is to just blissfully ignore the criticism that comes your way.
 Not everyone on the sideline needs to be paid any attention.
-Tell yourself that the people who really don’t matter in your life (trolls on the internet, former friends, ex-partners, former colleagues, etc) really don’t matter anymore.
+Remind yourself that the people who really don’t matter in your life (trolls on social media, former friends, ex-partners, former colleagues, etc) really don’t matter anymore.
 Wish them well and let them go.
 Any energy that you give being upset about something that they have said does two things: blights your happiness and feeds any power that you are allowing them to have over you.
 Make the decision to let it go.